pupil-labs/pupil-docs/alpha-lab/scanpath-rim/index.md

 Picture this: Build and customize scanpath visualizations with your Reference Image Mapper exports!
 :::

-## Visualizing gaze exploration with scanpaths
+## Visualizing Gaze Exploration With Scanpaths
 Scanpaths are graphical representations of gaze over time.
 They provide a glimpse into how the observer has focused their attention on different aspects of a scene, making them a valuable tool for understanding a person's visual attention and perception.
 The video above illustrates this concept.
 It shows:
 - Fixation locations, visualized as blue numbered circles
 - Fixation durations, which are mapped to the size of the circles.
 Longer fixations correspond to larger circles